-Before applying the top coats of paint to the keel, I made a fiberglass guard on the leading edge for protection.
+Before applying the top coats of paint to the newly faired keel, I made a fiberglass guard on its leading edge for extra protection.
 I’ve sailed a little too close to shore a couple of times and bumped the keel on rocks.
 If I ever do that again, I don’t want it to gouge through the fairing and down to the metal and start a rust problem all over again.

 A couple of layers of fiberglass cloth is cheap insurance.

 To begin, I wetted down each side of the leading edge with unthickened West System 105A epoxy a little wider than the 4″ fiberglass tape.
 Starting at the top of the foil, I laid two strips of fiberglass tape butted edge to edge down the length of the keel and along the beveled bottom edge.
 I worked plenty more epoxy into the fabric until it was saturated but not running.
 I cut darts in the tape at the sharpest turns but it conformed well around the gentle curves.